rrbrussell/glib-go/README.md

 converted to use Golang's error types and return multiple items.

 ## gversion.{h,c} & gversionmacros.h
-Since go is statically compiled new import paths will be created when breaking API changes happen.
+Since go is statically compiled, new import paths will be created when breaking API changes happen.
-As such the contents of these files are redundant.
+As such, the contents of these files are redundant.

 ## gtypes.h
 ### Type Macros and definitions